 This is a standard-sized Infant – Toddler Bandana Bib, secured with snaps.

-Whether it is for your own baby or as a gift for a friend, you could put together some uniquely funky colours to make your bibs a trendy added accessory for your baby.
+Whether it is for your own baby or as a gift for a friend, you could put together some uniquely funky colors to make your bibs a trendy added accessory for your baby.

-Print off pattern pieces and join as per enclosed instructions.
-If you do not have your own pattern you can print one for FREE here…
+- Baby Bandana bib sewing pattern – If you do not already have your own pattern you can print one for FREE, here…

 Prewash all your flannels before you start!

-Cut out One each of Front & Back
+Cut out One each of the Front & Back

-Continue stitching around the edge of the Bib leaving a gap (approx 5cm), finishing up sewing with a reverse stitch.
+As you continue stitching around the edge of the Bib leave a gap (approx 5cm), finishing up sewing with a reverse stitch.
 Leaving this gap is to turn the bib through to the right side.

-Nip and clip around curves before turning through to the right side.
+Nip and clip around the curves before turning it through to the right side.

-Pin the gap where you turned it through.
+Pin the gap where you turned it through ready to topstitch.

-Start top stitching at the gap, and stitch around the entire edge, until you get to where you started, matching up your stitching and finishing off with a reverse stitch to secure your sewing.
+Start topstitching at the gap, and stitch around the entire edge, until you get to where you started, matching up your stitching and finishing off with a reverse stitch to secure your sewing.

 Now that you have put your first one together, time to add to your collection and get some practice and confidence to then grow your baby bib a bandana collection.
 You will be amazed at how easy they are to make and how trendy your baby will look wearing them.